 There are different operative procedures, endoscopic procedures and lithotripsy methods available to treat gallbladder cancer and gallbladder inflammation or gallbladder stones.
-They include gallbladder removal (choleocystectomy), gallbladder cystoscopy (endoscopic retrograde cholangiopancreatography) and shock wave therapy (extracorporal shockwave therapy).
+They include gallbladder removal (choleocystectomy) and gallbladder cystoscopy (endoscopic retrograde cholangiopancreatography).

 Gallstones are the main reasons for surgical procedures on the gallbladder.
 Constrictions or blockages in the bile duct caused by tumours are further, rarer reasons for a surgery on bile ducts or the gallbladder.
 Gallbladder stones can often exists unnoticed and without symptoms for many years.
 However, they can also lead to infections in the gallbladder and to constriction of the bile ducts.
 The consequences are typical gallbladder colic.
 Jaundice occurs in a run-off area of the gallbladder.
 In such cases, often only surgical treatment can provide relief.